Multex/rugivid/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Propón una mejora o nueva funcionalidad
+about: Propose an improvement or new functionality
-title: "[Feature] Descripción breve"
+title: "[Feature] Brief description"
 labels: enhancement
 assignees: ''
 ---

-Resumen
+Summary

-Describe la mejora y el problema que resuelve.
+Describe the improvement and the problem it solves.

-Alternativas consideradas
+Alternatives Considered

-Otras opciones que evaluaste.
+Other options you evaluated.

-Impacto
+Impact

-- UI/API/configuración afectada
+- Affected UI/API/configuration
-- Compatibilidad hacia atrás
+- Backwards compatibility

-Notas adicionales
+Additional Notes

-Mockups, enlaces, referencias.
+Mockups, links, references.